Sunburn can range from mild redness (corresponding to first-degree burns) to blistering (corresponding to second-degree burns).

 Peeling skin can be very vulnerable to sunlight for several weeks.

-Some self-care measures for sunburned skin
+Some self-care measures for sunburned skin.

 It is important to rehydrate orally.

-When to see a doctor
+When should you see a doctor?

-- Severe swelling of sunburned skin.
+- Severe swelling in the sunburned area.

 - There are signs of infection, such as pus-filled blisters or red streaks.

-- Eye pain or changes in vision.
+- Experiencing eye pain or changes in vision.

 Source link